BloomTech-Labs/forest-fire-watch-fe/README.md

 # Wildfire Watch

-You can find the deployed project at [wildfirewatchapp.com](https://wildfirewatchapp.com/).
+You can find the deployed project at [wildfirewatchapp.com](https://wildfirewatchapp.com/) and backend repo [here](https://github.com/Lambda-School-Labs/forest-fire-watch-be)

 ## Contributors